ga-wdi-lessons/ruby-iteration-and-enumerables/readme.md

 - Identify useful Ruby enumerables, including `.each`, `.map` and `.select`.

 ## Framing (10 / 10)
+One of the most common things we do as developers is to loop through data structures.
+We understand and learned how to do these things in Javascript.
+Now we're going to learn how to do them in ruby.
+We'll start with the basics but then..

-Today we will be going over enumerables in Ruby, one of the most powerful modules that comes included in the language out of the box.
+We will be going over enumerables in Ruby, one of the most powerful modules that comes included in the language out of the box.

 We will get into how to use enumerables later on this lesson, but first just know that enumerables essentially are a more readable, expressive way to work with collections of data in Ruby.